justinbois/distribution-explorer-app/discrete/hypergeometric.rst

 Story
 -----

 Consider an urn with :math:`a` white balls and :math:`b` black balls.
 Draw :math:`N` balls from this urn without replacement.
-The number white balls drawn, :math:`N`, is Hypergeometrically distributed.
+The number white balls drawn, :math:`n`, is Hypergeometrically distributed.

 ----